-The information summarizing problem itself has been discussed in \cite{platt1999probabilistic} and the reference therein without considering sequential testing scenario.
+The information aggregation problem itself has been discussed in \cite{platt1999probabilistic} and the reference therein without considering a sequential decision scenario.
 In the same framework of this paper, Sochman and Matas~\cite{sochman2005waldboost} constructed a likelihood ratio function estimator using Adaboost~\cite{freund1995boosting, schapire1990strength} to perform binary sequential classification based on accumulation and thresholding of the likelihood ratio estimate, resulting in an algorithm called Wald-Boost algorithm.
-Similarly, other methods of constructing density ratio estimates based on maximizing information theoretic functionals~\cite{nguyen2010estimating, suzuki2008approximating} can be employed to perform sequential decisions.
+Similarly, other methods of constructing likelihood ratio estimates based on maximizing information theoretic functionals~\cite{nguyen2010estimating, suzuki2008approximating} can be employed to perform sequential decisions.
 However, the optimization criteria used by these methods for constructing likelihood ratio functions estimates are not directly related to the performance in sequential detection.
-We note that errors in the likelihood estimate effect the average stopping time and error probabilities in a non-trivial way due to accumulation of errors across samples.
-Kuh {\em et al.}~\cite{guo1997temporal, kuh2006sequential} used reinforcement learning methods to propagate errors in terminal decisions to adjust weights in a parametric likelihood ratio function estimate to learn binary sequential classifiers.
-However, again stopping time is not considered as a direct optimization criteria.
-In this paper we derive a variational bound on the sampling cost of SPRT and associated non-parametric log-density ratio estimate which minimizes this bound.
-Our empirical results show that the sequntial classifier trained through the proposed technique achieves smaller average sampling cost than learned sequential tests employing likelihood function estimates proposed in the literature.
+Specifically, errors in the likelihood estimate effect the average stopping time and error probabilities in a non-trivial way due to accumulation of errors across samples.
+Therefore, likelihood estimates tailored to optimize end-to-end performance in a sequential task are likely to outperform generic techniques.
+Notably, Kuh {\em et al.}~\cite{guo1997temporal, kuh2006sequential} used reinforcement learning methods to propagate errors in terminal decisions in a sequential setting to adjust parameters of a likelihood ratio function estimate to learn binary sequential classifiers.
+However, again stopping time is not considered as part of the optimization criteria falling short of optimizing end-to-end performance.
+In this paper we derive a variational bound on the sampling cost of SPRT and associated non-parametric log-likelihood ratio estimate which minimizes this bound as a proxy for overall sampling cost.
+Our empirical results show that the sequential classifier trained through the proposed technique achieves smaller average sampling cost than learned sequential tests employing generic likelihood function estimates proposed in the literature.